AdobeXD/plugin-samples/plugin-design-guidelines/ux_guidelines/Interface_Guidelines.md

 ### **Use Cases**

-if your plugin needs to handle **multiple actions** or **workflow shortcuts** then consider having them in the submenu.
+if your plugin needs to handle **multiple actions** or **workflow shortcuts** then they will render as a submenu.

 ### **UI Pattern**

 ![Submenu Example](../ux_images/Sub_Menu_items.png)

 **Plugin Label**
+> A. If the plugin has a single submenu item then it will be shown as a Top Menu item

-> A. Long label names will truncate
+> B. Long label names will truncate

-> B. Top menu label is the plugin name
+> C. Top menu label is the plugin name

-> C. Submenu labels - action labels should have a descriptive name (i.e: Copy CSS)
+> D. Submenu labels - action labels should have a descriptive name (i.e: Copy CSS)

-> D. When a plugin needs further user action in order to continue, then at the end of the submenu label should use “…”
+> E. When a plugin needs further user action in order to continue, then at the end of the submenu label should use “…”

-> E. Limit the use of emoji’s as part of the label
+> F. Limit the use of emoji’s as part of the label

 ![Submenu don't do example](../ux_images/Sub_Menu_items_Dont.png)